lowqualityrkomi/create-zendesk-app/CONTRIBUTING.md

 For vanilla projects:

--   move into `templates`
+-   move into `lib/utils/new/vanilla`
+-   open the file `createHtml.js`
+-   add a case with the name value of the framework just added into the function `getUiLibrary` containing the css cdn
--   create a new folder with the name name of the framework
+-   add a case with the name value of the framework just added into the function `createJavascript` containing the js cdn

 For react:

--   move into `lib/utils/new`
+-   move into `lib/utils/new/react`
 -   open the file `setupModules.js`
 -   add a case with the name value of the framework just added
 -   add the index.js and App.js content